 (iii) In India frequency of A.C. is 50 Hz.

 (iv) A.C. is used in transmitting electric power over long distances.
 It is so because transmission loss of electric power can be minimised for A.C. by employing suitable transformers at generating stations and consuming centres.

 Q.6.
 A student fixes a sheet of white paper on a drawing board.
 He places a bar magnet in the centre of it.
 He sprinkles some iron filings uniformly around the bar magnet.
 Then he taps the board gently.

 (i) What does the student observe?
 Draw a diagram to illustrate your answer.

 (ii) Why do the iron filings arrange in such a pattern?

-(iii) The crowding of the iron filings at the ends of the magnet indicate the position of two magnetic poles N and S of given bar magnet.
+(iii) The crowding of the iron filings at the ends of the magnet indicates the position of two magnetic poles N and S of a given bar magnet.